-The Science Seminar Series
+The Opportunities in STEM Seminar Series

 Loyola students have a number of ways to take their academic achievements to the next level, on campus and off.

 - Hauber Summer Research Fellowship: Each summer, a select group of highly motivated, talented undergraduates work side-by-side with faculty mentors from the six natural and applied science departments at Loyola to conduct research in the students' area of interest.
 A committee, comprised of department chairs and the associate dean, chooses students for the Hauber Research Fellowship program based on their application and strong academic performance.

 - REU's & Internships: Off campus, our students have gone to internships at National Institute of Standards and Technology, CitiFinancial, Legg Mason, and more.
 Read more about their REU's and internships.